djangodeployment/django-deployment-book/10-recovery2.rst

  * Make sure you will have access to the recovery plan (and all required information such as logins and passwords) even if your server stops existing.
- * Test your recovery plan at least once a year.
+ * Test your recovery plan once a year or so.
  * Backup online as well as to offline disks and store them safely.
- * Don't backup to offline disks at the same time as the system is performing is online backup.
+ * Don't backup to offline disks at the same time as the system is performing its online backup.
  * Create an offline backup schedule and a recovery testing schedule and make sure they are being followed.